Body-Safe Sex Toys

 Most big-brand sex toy manufacturers have no qualms about selling potentially harmful products—like PVC and and jelly dildos—to consumers.
 It’s big business!
 Likewise, on Amazon there’s very little oversight; products aren’t tested, and sellers can claim that a very, very cheap dildo (say, $8 for an average size) is “medical grade silicone.”1

 Many porous toys are now labeled with buzzwords like “phthalate-free,” “hypoallergenic,” and even “body-safe” itself to keep up appearances.
-For example, Doc Johnson calls its Ultraskyn (UR3) “body-safe,” as NS Novelties does with its TPE toys, and Pipedream does with its Dillio dildos (made of PVC!), etc., etc. So what is Ultraskyn, btw?
-It’s Doc’s name for TPR/TPE, a porous material that may feel quite realistic but will allow bacteria to grow on itself.
+For example, Doc Johnson calls its Ultraskyn (UR3) “body-safe,” as NS Novelties has with its TPE toys, and Pipedream has with its Dillio dildos (made of PVC!), etc., etc. So what is “Ultraskyn,” btw?
+It’s Doc’s name for TPR/TPE, a porous material that may feel kinda realistic, but will allow bacteria to grow on itself.

 Even if they don’t contain phthalates, porous sex toys can still cause problems for many.
 Antibacterial cleaners cannot fully clean these unsafe materials; they’ll never penetrate deep enough.